shineyruan/Don-t-Step-on-White-Tiles/README.md

 In order to increase project difficulty, we use Actel SmartFusion FPGA (Verilog) to generate VGA signals to the projector, combined with C to implement other functions.

+## Demo

+Here is a demo at the *EECS 373 Project Expo* at the University of Michigan.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/2wzuU-qfCKQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Work Environment

 * [Actel SmartFusion SoC FPGA](https://www.microsemi.com/product-directory/soc-fpgas/1693-smartfusion)